NikitaSizPl/Plaisir_Django/README.md

+# Web_Plaisir_Django

-A simple website for the Plaisir confectionery based on the django framework.
+A simple website for the Plaisir confectionery based on the Django framework.